Skip to main content

 Options for ending your tenancy

-You can end a rolling or periodic tenancy by either:
+You can end your tenancy by either:

-Many private renters speak to their landlord or agent first.
+Speak to your landlord or agent first.
 You can then agree a tenancy end date in writing once you are ready to move.
+Some landlords are more flexible about dates than others.